Skip to Content

 Enemy Destruction Visual Effect in editor

-Working on this project was a great learning experience.
 The team was made up of a very diverse group of people with various backgrounds, experiences, and personalities.
 It was also the largest team I had worked in to that point.
 I learned how to mediate between strong personalities in the group, coordinate between disciplines on a larger team, and communicate ideas effectively and respectfully amongst the team.

 You can download and play it here on itch.io.